 - Frontotemporal dementia: Frontotemporal dementia often affects people at a younger age and does not cause any defined changes in the brain.
 However, it alters personality, behavior, and movement.

 - Huntington's disease: This genetic disorder occurs due to an anomaly on chromosome 4 that leads to mood changes, abnormal movements, and depression.

 - Mixed dementia: Mixed dementia occurs when a person has dementia due to more than one cause, such as Lewy body dementia with vascular dementia or Alzheimer's disease.

 - Normal pressure hydrocephalus: Fluid pressure buildup in the brain can cause this condition.
 It affects a person's memory, movement, and their ability to control urination.

 - Vascular dementia: Also known as post-stroke dementia, this condition occurs after a person experiences a stroke, which is bleeding or vessel blockage in the brain.
-This dementia type affects a person's thinking and their physical movements.
+This dementia type impairs a person's thinking and physical movements.

 - Wernicke-Korsakoff syndrome: This condition occurs due to a long-term deficiency of vitamin B1 or thiamine.
 It is most common in those who abuse alcohol.
 The chief symptom is severely impaired memory.